bioinfo-core-BGU/neatseq-flow-modules/docs/source/Workflow_docs/QIIME2_workflow.rst

 #. *MergeReads*: Get the data and files from the sample file.
 #. *FastQC_Merge*, *TrimGalore*, *FastQC_TrimGal*, and *MultiQC_TrimGal*: QC on the reads: FastQC and Trim Galore!.
 Depending on the quality of the reads, `TrimGalore`` might not be required.
-#. *AddMetadata*: Import the metadata file into the workflow.
+#. *Get_Project_Files*: Download and import the metadata and classifier files into the workflow.
 #. *import*: import sequence data into a QIIME2 artifact
 #. *sequence_qual*: Create quality report for the sequences.
 #. *dada2*: `dada2 <https://benjjneb.github.io/dada2/>`_  and visualization.